Rosina Schneider: Career

 In St. Pölten, Austria on 17 May 2024, running 13.08 seconds.
 She was selected for the 2024 European Athletics Championships in Rome.

 She ran under 8 seconds for the 60 m hurdles for the first time on 9 February 2025, at the ISTAF Indoor in Düsseldorf, where she ran a personal best 7.96 seconds.
 She competed at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, where she qualified for the semi-finals of the 60 metres hurdles with a time of 7.97 seconds.
 In the semi-final she ran 8.01 seconds but did not qualify for the final.

+Schneider went below eight seconds again the following year in the 60m hurdles at the Erfurt Indoor 2026, a World Athletics Indoor Tour Challenger meeting, finishing runner-up to Marlene Meier in 7.99 seconds.
+She placed third behind Meier and Ricarda Lobe at the German Indoor Championships in the 60 metres hurdles final on 28 February 2026.
+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 100 metres hurdles, reaching the semi-finals having ran a personal best of 12.76 seconds.